PunitDh/MyCDN/README.md

 **Description**

-If the list is not empty, return the defaultValue.
+If the list is not empty, return the `defaultValue`.
 Or else return the list.

 **Usage**